FAXES/faxstore-extensions/Documentation Searcher/README.md

 # Documentation Searcher

-This extension allows users to search FaxDocs for content and have results returned.
+This simple extension allows users to search FaxDocs for content and have results returned right to Discord via FaxStores bot.

 **Installation:**